ninjapiratetx/verygoodsecurity/README.md

 # verygoodsecurity
 this is the code for the Very Good Security code exercise.
-Which is to implement a get request posts with query id and post request post.
+Which is to implement a get request posts with query id and post request post of https://jsonplaceholder.typicode.com/.
 Load testing is in a seperate project: verygoodsecurityload

 # how to run
 from directory verygoodsecurity